Mediated Semi-Quantum Key Distribution with Improved Efficiency: The Protocol

 \section{The Protocol}

 The protocol we propose is an extension of the original M-SQKD protocol introduced in \cite{krawec2015mediated}.
 That protocol discarded, in the best case, one half of all quantum signals sent by the server.
 We modify this protocol to fully utilize all quantum signals, while also extending its capabilities to counter high noise channels.
-The protocol acts as follows (a diagram can also be seen in Figure \ref{fig:M-SQKD}):
+Users Alice and Bob are ``semi-quantum'' and therefore restricted to performing the following actions each iteration: \begin{enumerate} \item A user may choose to $\MR$ in which case the incoming signal is subjected to a $Z = \{\ket{0}, \ket{1}\}$ measurement resulting in $r\in\{0,1\}$.
+A qubit $\ket{r}$ is then sent back to the original sender. \item A user may choose to $\R$ in which case the incoming signal is reflected, without disturbance, back to the sender. \end{enumerate} Note that semi-quantum users are only able to communicate directly with the $Z$ basis or to ``disconnect'' from the quantum channel (in which case the sender, in our case the server, is ``talking to itself'').